 Bastar Dussehra is all about the Tribes, their Maharaja and their Gods and Goddesses.

-It’s also the longest festival of the World, celebrated for 75 days.
+It’s also the longest festival in the World, celebrated for 75 days.

-As there’s only a few information available, I’ve decided to write this local guide about Dasara festival in English.
+As there’s only a few information available, I’ve decided to write this local guide about Bastar Dussehra festival in English.

-Through my HD videos and pictures, I’ll decode for you the Tribal Dussehra of Bastar District.
+I’ll decode for you the Tribal most important festival of Bastar Chhattisgarh.

 Today, I’ll tell you the essentials about one of my favourite festivals in India.